FDA Issues Warning Against Honey-Based Sexual Supplements

 Popular honey-based sexual supplements may not be as natural as you think.

-In a press release on Tuesday, the FDA said internal lab testing found tadalafil (Cialis) and sildenafil (Viagra) in products with names including “Royal Honey for Him” and “X Rated Honey for Men.”
+The FDA has spoken out through several press releases over a number of years, finding that internal lab testing found tadalafil (Cialis) and sildenafil (Viagra) in products with names including “Royal Honey for Him” and “X Rated Honey for Men.”
 The FDA said these drugs pose a serious risk to consumers taking other prescription drugs with nitrates (like nitroglycerin), medications used to treat diabetes, high cholesterol, and heart disease.
 Interaction could lead to dangerously low blood pressure levels.

 “Tainted honey-based products like these are dangerous because consumers are likely unaware of the risks associated with the hidden prescription drug ingredients in these products and how they may interact with other drugs and supplements they may take,” said Judy McMeekin, Pharm.D., FDA Associate Commissioner for Regulatory Affairs, via the FDA’s release.

 The four companies mentioned by the FDA include Thirstyrun LLC (also known as US Royal Honey LLC), MKS Enterprise LLC, Shopaax.com, and 1am USA Incorporated dba Pleasure Products USA.
-The honey-based sexual supplements were sold online and maybe even in select retail stores, according to the FDA.
+The honey-based sexual supplements were sold online—the agency named Amazon and Etsy in various press releases—and maybe even in select retail stores, according to the FDA.

 The companies issued warnings have 15 days to either address the issues of their products, or provide information on why their products don’t violate the law.
 Failure to do so will result in legal action, like product seizure, according to the press release.